cssd-bot/CCSD-Chatbots/Collection of Questions relating to our Chat-bot project.md

 1. Can an agent pass on a question to another agent?  (single source answers to specific agents)?
 2. How much should a single agent be able to answer?
 3. Is complexity the driving factor or are there others?
 4. What criteria should be used to group intents under an agent?
+Based on constraint of only simple question that do not entail further dialog.
-5. What causes agents to get confused on which intent to use?
+5. What causes agents to get confused on which intent training phrase to use?
 6. For a given EntityType can I update the list of Entity entries from a external source?
 Ie: Schools => Notre Dame, St. Rita, Bishop Carroll…
     1. Dialogflow also provides tools for managing entities, including mechanisms for exporting and uploading entity data and modifying entities via API.
     2. https://cloud.google.com/dialogflow-enterprise/docs/reference/system-entities